bazelbuild/bazel-website/designs/_posts/2017-07-13-improved-command-line-reporting.md

 or [2] a single string.

-This can quickly become an unbounded dance - "what about (the tool that invoked)+ Bazel?"
+This can quickly become an unbounded dance - "what about (the tool that invoked)* Bazel?"
 We are intentionally not going to support this.
 Flags are not a great tool for extended information passing, and while there are ways to do it, it raises questions of ordering and correctness that we will not address here.
 Bazel will accept 1 value to this flag, for the purpose of helping users